YeagerSama/Connecting-Joystick-To-Bot-/README.md

 ```
 jstest-gtk
 ```
-This will provide visual representation of the joystick's inputs.You can even play around with this and figure out what movements the buttons, thumb sticks, and triggers are responsible for.
+This will provide visual representation of the joystick's inputs.You can even play around with this and figure out what movements the buttons, thumb sticks, and triggers are responsible for.<br>
-Note: This tool relies on an older driver underneath.
+Note: This tool relies on an older driver underneath.<br>

 # Running ROS-2 Joystick Nodes: